SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 Print **single line for each user** (order users alphabetically).

-For each user print the sum of durations and all of his session IPs, ordered alphabetically in format
+For each user print, the sum of durations and all of his session IPs ordered alphabetically in format

 `< user >: < duration > [< IP1 >, < IP2 >, ...]`.